victorjunnanpan/pansyntaxlab/content/presentation/_index.md

 ### 2025

-• Xu, Zetao and Victor Junnan Pan (2025) ‘Grammaticalization of demonstratives and the nominal structure in nDrapa’, paper presented at 58th International Conference on Sino-Tibetan Languages and Linguistics (ICSTLL58) University of Bern, Switzerland, September 3-5.
+• Xu, Zetao and Victor Junnan Pan (2025).
+‘Grammaticalization of demonstratives and the nominal structure in nDrapa’, paper presented at 58th International Conference on Sino-Tibetan Languages and Linguistics (ICSTLL58) University of Bern, Switzerland, September 3-5.

 • Weng, Tingting and Jiaying Huang (2025).
 'Number mismatch in the Universal Quantification?
 On the “One-Cl-N dou V- saːi" in the Guangzhou Yue dialect', paper presented at the 31st Annual Conference of the International Association of Chinese Linguistics (IACL-31), Ca’ Foscari University of Venice, Italy, July 2-4.

+• Hu, Chenghao and Victor Junnan Pan (2025).
+‘A base-generation approach to sentence-initial root modal auxiliaries in Chinese’, paper presented at *Workshop on The Syntax and Semantics of Auxiliaries*, Laboratoire Structures Formelles du Langage (UMR 7023), CNRS & Université Paris 8, Paris, France, June 23-24.

+• Xu, Zetao and Victor Junnan Pan (2025).
+‘Interaction of UG and 3F principles in resumptive pronouns: evidence from heritage Chinese in the Netherlands and France’, paper presented at *The workshop on Third Factors in Language Design: the view from Heritage Languages*, INALCO, Paris, France, June 6.

 • Xu, Zetao and Victor Junnan Pan (2025).
 'The dynamics of resumptive pronouns: Change and stability in Heritage Chinese in the Netherlands', paper presented at *Pacific Second Language Research Forum 2025 in conjunction with Conference on Innovation in L2 Chinese Acquisition Research*, Shanghai Jiaotong University, May 30-June 1.